sanajitjana/leetcode/p/3021-alice-and-bob-playing-flower-game/README.md

-# Alice and Bob Playing Flower Game - [Leetcode Link](https://leetcode.com/problems/alice-and-bob-playing-flower-game/)
+# Alice and Bob Playing Flower Game - [Link](https://leetcode.com/problems/alice-and-bob-playing-flower-game/)

 ## Question Description
 Alice and Bob have flowers in a garden.
 Alice has n flowers and Bob has m flowers.
 They play a game where in each round, they both pick one flower each.
 If the sum of the number of petals of their flowers is odd, Alice wins.
 Otherwise, Bob wins.